 Lauby says she knows some HR pros who put out regular organizational communications via their Facebook page.
 Because they are connected with employees, they use Facebook to send out a notice about benefits meetings, approaching open enrollment deadlines and more.
 They also use the platform to ask employees to spread the word, so never be afraid to include a call to action in these communications.

-Find Out Why Employees Don't Care About Their Benefits Programs
+RELATED: Your Employees Don't Care About Benefits Programs

 With the option to tweet publicly or privately, employers can share short bursts of information with employee networks or a wider audience.
 Big brands, like Google and Starbucks, use Twitter to engage and inspire employees, and provide a glimpse of what it’s like to work at these companies.
 Other employers, like the Massachusetts Institute of Technology, through its @MITWorkLife handle, promotes work-life content and professional development events and more on Twitter.
 However you use it, Twitter is a great way to communicate quickly and easily.